 Dalia Bekerman is the communication and logistics associate at the Israeli office of the Jewish Funders Network.
 Dalia holds a B.A degree in humanities and B.Sc. in life science from Tel-Aviv university.
 Prior to JFN, Dalia was an independent editor and took part in various movie and TV productions.
 Dalia is thrilled to be a part of the Israeli branch of JFN.

 Scott Casper is the office manager and executive assistant of the Jewish Funders Network.
 Scott comes to JFN with a background in theater, psychology and arts management, earning his BA from New College of Florida and his MFA from Florida State University.
 He also serves as the artistic director for taxdeductible theatre, a non-profit theatre company in the city dedicated to developing a collaborative and uniquely theatrical voice.
 He is excited to be a part of this team.

 Manager, Strategic & Digital Communications

 Seth Chalmer is JFN's communications manager.
 A native of Vermont and a graduate of NYU's Wagner-Skirball dual Masters program in Nonprofit Management and Judaic Studies, Seth also holds a BFA in Musical Theatre.
 Past positions have included Assistant Director at the Berman Jewish Policy Archive and Cultural Arts Director at the Dayton Jewish Community Center.
-He has written for the Jewish Week, eJewish Philanthropy, the Journal of Ecumenical Studies, On Being, and the web edition of First Things magazine.
+He has written for On Being, First Things, The Times of Israel blogs, The Jewish Week, eJewish Philanthropy, and The Journal of Ecumenical Studies.

 Senior Director of Programs